Chase Home Museum of Utah Folk Arts

 Please reach out to Jenna Ehlinger ([email protected] or 801.953.3859) or Elisha Condie ([email protected] or 801.245.7285) with any questions.

-Guided Tours & Field Trips
+GUIDed Tours & Field Trips

 The Chase Home Museum offers guided tours and educational activities for groups of all ages.
 The museum is a wonderful destination to learn about local communities, traditions, and arts.
 Tours and field trips can be tailored to the interests and comprehension level of any group.
 We also offer educational activities for school groups to help students apply what they learn in the museum.
 Tours typically take 30-60 minutes.